 USAID is working to increase stability and reduce the appeal of extremism in Somalia through programming that fosters good governance, promotes economic recovery and growth, offers youth skills training, and works to increase social cohesion through improved community with government relationships.
 Our programs are planned and carried out with local partners in the context of Somali culture and values.

 Almost two decades after the end of apartheid, the South African Government continues to uphold the rights of its citizens and to invest heavily in the wellbeing of its people.
-South Africa plays a key economic and political role on the continent, but faces many challenges, including unemployment, HIV/AIDS, crime and corruption.
+The country plays a key economic and political role on the continent, but faces many challenges, including unemployment, HIV/AIDS, crime and corruption.
+USAID programs strengthen small- and medium-sized enterprises, create employment, improve learning and job skills, promote basic education, combat gender-based violence, and promote HIV/AIDS care, prevention and treatment.

 Southern Africa Regional

-While Southern Africa has seen significant economic growth achievements, the overall number of people living in poverty has grown over the past two decades.
-Botswana, Lesotho, Namibia, and South Africa have some of the highest levels of income inequality in the world.
-Since 1995, USAID has maintained a regional program in Southern Africa that has evolved over time to address the changing development challenges of the sub-region.
-Our programs increase trade and strengthen regional economic ties, address the HIV/AIDS crisis, mitigate food insecurity, and support democratic processes.
+While Southern Africa has seen significant economic growth, the number of people living in poverty has grown over the last two decades.
+This region has some of the highest levels of income inequality in the world.
+Since 1995, USAID has maintained a program in Southern Africa that addresses the changing development challenges of the sub-region.
+Our programs increase trade and strengthens regional economic ties, address the HIV/AIDS crisis, mitigate food insecurity and support democratic processes.

 Sudan was the largest country in Africa and the Arab world until 2011, when South Sudan became an independent country.
 It sits at the crossroads of sub-Saharan Africa and the Middle East, with fertile lands, abundant livestock and natural resources.
 Since independence in 1956, Sudan has faced highly complex development challenges, but is key to stability of the region.